TeamGantt Tip: We could write a whole book on this chapter alone... so we did! Download our Guide to Project Planning for more guidance on this topic

-When you’ve got all the info you need and you’ve spoken to all parties, you should feel more than comfortable enough to put together a rock solid project plan using whatever tool works for you (Ahem, TeamGantt works nicely for a lot of happy customers).
-Any good online project planning tool will help you to formalize your thoughts and lay them out in a consistent, readable way.
+When you’ve got all the info you need and you’ve spoken to all parties, you should feel more than comfortable enough to put together a rock solid project schedule using whatever tool works for you.
+(Ahem, TeamGantt works nicely for a lot of happy customers).
+Any good online project planning tool will help you formalize your thoughts and lay them out in a consistent, readable way.

-There is no doubt that reading a project plan can be...boring.
-So, in order to stop your dear readers from skimming your work of art, use some formatting skills to make tasks, durations, milestones and dates are crystal clear.
-Try to make a simple project plan—the more straightforward and easier to read it is - the better.
+To make your project plan readable, ensure tasks, durations, milestones, and dates are crystal-clear.
+Try to make a simple project plan—the more straightforward and easier to read it is, the better.
 No matter what tool you’re using, you should include these features:

 You should be as flexible as possible when it comes to how your plan is presented.

 TeamGantt, an online project planning tool, gives you the ability to quickly and easily build a project plan using most of the tips listed above, and makes it even easier to adjust using a simple drag and drop feature.
 Creating a gantt chart based on the steps you’ve outlined for your team is easy and kind of fun.
-Plus, once you have created your project, you can have peace of mind knowing that you thought ahead and have a plan to guide you along as you go, and create a Gantt chart for completely free.
-Try it out!
+Plus, once you have created your project, you can have peace of mind knowing that you thought ahead and have a plan to guide you along as you go.
+Try it out, and create a gantt chart for completely free!

 Don’t be bashful about it: explain the thought that has gone into the process of building the project plan, and open it up for discussion.
 It can be good to set up a call to review the plan line by line with a client.
 This ensures that your client will understand the process, and what each step in the plan means.
 Sure, you might have to explain it a few more times, but at least you’re making the effort to help establish good project planning standards across the board and educate your clients on how your team works.
 And again, it shows that you care.